-There are many knives that can prove useful in the kitchen: the chef knife, the paring
+There are many knives that are useful in the kitchen.
+However, the versatile Alaskan Ulu Knife is often overlooked.

 What is an Ulu Knife?